CentralLabFacilities/CentralLabFacilities.github.io/joint-simon-effect.md

 It is assumed that the robot is powered on and already connected to the network as described in Step 1.
 Assuming you set up the experiment exactly as described above you should check the robot's IP one last time.
 You can do this by pressing the chest button, the robot will tell you its IP.
 Remember the address, e.g., 192.168.1.30.

-You will **need it** in the next steps.
+Write it down, you will **need it** in the next steps.

 During the calibration procedure the arm postures for the key press movement (left and right side), needed in the experiment, will be recorded and saved.